Spicy, blackened salmon fillets are topped with a fresh mango salsa – the perfect balance of spicy and sweet, hot and cold.

 For the salmon:

-Heat a large heavy-bottomed pan or cast iron skillet over medium heat, and generously spray with oil.
+- Heat a large heavy-bottomed pan or cast iron skillet over medium heat, and generously spray with oil.
 When very hot add the salmon, flesh side down and cook for 2 to 3 minutes.
 Use a spatula to carefully turn the salmon, then cook an additional 5 to 6 minutes.
+Serve topped with salsa.

 Arrange the salmon on a platter, top with mango salsa and serve immediately.

 45 comments on “Blackened Salmon with Mango Salsa”

 Fantastic!
 Made this for myself and it went so well I’m making it again to impress my in laws!